icewolfz/jiMUD/docs/codeeditor.designer.md

 - `No base monsters` Do not add monsters from inherited type
 - `No base Objects` Do not add objects from inherited type
 - `No base items` replace items from inherited type else merge and only replace matching names
+- `No base forage` do not return inherited forage object function
 - `Objects` the default objects for the room
   - `Name` the item to add
   - `Min amount` the minimum amount to add